 Transportation times between different areas can take several hours, so it’s not worth moving around too much unless you have a week in Belize.

-🍀 My Experience: I stayed in Belize for a week doing an itinerary similar to this one.
-A week was a sufficient amount of time for me to enjoy a lot of the best things Belize is known for, including snorkeling, spelunking, visiting local markets and visiting Maya ruins.
+I visited Belize for one week.
+A week was a sufficient amount of time for me to enjoy a lot of the best things Belize is known for, including snorkeling, spelunking, visiting local markets, and visiting Maya ruins.

-💰 Cost Ranking: Belize is the second most expensive country to visit in Central America, behind Costa Rica.
+Belize is the second most expensive country to visit in Central America, only behind Costa Rica.
 Part of the reason is that Belize imports almost everything, so prices are higher.

-💰 Currency: The local currency is the Belize dollar (BZD), but there’s no need to exchange US dollars.
+The local currency is the Belize dollar (BZD) and there’s no need to exchange US dollars.
 The US dollar is widely accepted, but you’ll often receive change in Belize dollars.

 Belize is one of the few countries in the world that has pegged its currency to the US dollar at a constant exchange rate.
 The Belize dollar has had a 2:1 exchange ratio with the USD since 1978, so you don’t have to worry about getting a bad exchange rate when paying with USD.

-🍀 My Experience: Everyone l encountered (e.g., street vendors, local guides, souvenir shop owners, waiters) used a $1 USD to $2 BZD exchange rate.
-My hotel was very willing to exchange my Belize dollars for USD at the end of my trip.
+Also, everyone l interacted with (e.g., street vendors, local guides, souvenir shop owners, waiters) used a $1 USD to $2 BZD exchange rate.
+My hotel was more than willing to exchange my Belize dollars for USD at the end of my trip.

-⚠️ Safety Rating: Like many other countries in Central and South America, Belize is safe to visit in tourist areas, but it’s otherwise a country where you need to exercise some precautions and avoid bad areas.
+Like many countries in Central and South America, Belize is safe to visit in tourist areas, but it’s important to exercise some precautions and avoid places with high crimes.